Nu metal: Reception

 Some musicians who influenced nu metal have tried to distance themselves from the subgenre and its bands.
 Mike Patton, the vocalist of Faith No More and Mr. Bungle, tried to distance himself from the subgenre and criticized it, even though he is featured on the song "Lookaway" on Sepultura's album Roots, which is often considered a nu metal album.
 Patton said of his music's influence on nu metal, "I feel no responsibility for that, it's their mothers' fault, not mine".
 Helmet frontman Page Hamilton said, "It's frustrating that people write [us] off because we're affiliated with or credited with or discredited with creating nu-metal and rap metal ... which we sound nothing like".

-Although Trent Reznor of Nine Inch Nails has said he knows some Korn members and that he thinks they are "cool guys", he also criticized nu metal, saying:
+Trent Reznor of Nine Inch Nails has said he knows some Korn members and that he thinks they are "cool guys", but he remains critical of nu metal, saying:

 In response to reports that Fred Durst, lead singer of Limp Bizkit, is a big fan of Tool, the latter's vocalist Maynard James Keenan said, "If the lunch-lady in high school hits on you, you appreciate the compliment, but you're not really gonna start dating the lunch-lady, are ya?"
 While Durst has cited Rage Against the Machine as a major influence, Rage Against the Machine's bassist Tim Commerford is open about his hatred of Limp Bizkit, describing them as "one of the dumbest bands in the history of music".
 At the 2000 MTV Video Music Awards, Limp Bizkit won the Best Rock Video category for their song "Break Stuff", beating Rage Against the Machine's "Sleep Now in the Fire".
 When Limp Bizkit accepted their award, Commerford went on stage and climbed 20 feet up a backdrop, rocking back and forth.
 After the incident, Commerford was arrested and spent a night in jail.
 Commerford said in 2015, "I do apologize for Limp Bizkit.
 I really do.
 I feel really bad that we inspired such bullshit ...
 They're gone, though.
 That's the beautiful thing."